-X out ALD is a 501(c)(3) organization comprised of four Minnesota families.
+X out ALD is a 501(c)(3) organization comprised of five families all of whom have boys with ALD who are patients at the University of Minnesota Masonic Children's Hospital.
 We want to see every child with ALD live a long and happy life.
-All of our families have boys with ALD.
-All the boys are also patients at the University of Minnesota Masonic Children’s Hospital.
 We saw how little funding there is for ALD research and decided to do everything we could to help support ALD research.
 We won’t stop until we X out ALD!

 Treasurer: Dan Groh

 Board Member: Jamie McAnelly

 Founding Member: Jennifer Steichen